-Bret saw a rack of pork at Costco several weeks ago, thought it looked really good, and brought it home to see what we could do with it.
-It looked awfully fancy to me, what with the row of exposed ribs just waiting for those little toque blanche (little white chef hat thingies).
+Bret saw a rack of pork at Costco several weeks ago and brought it home to see what we could do with it.
+It looks awfully fancy to me, what with the row of exposed ribs just waiting for those little toque blanche (little white chef hat thingies).

-We found the appropriate pan along with a rack, scrounged through our vegetables to see what we could roast along with it, oiled and rubbed the rack and popped it in the oven according to instructions.
-The rub made a delicious crust!
+We found the appropriate pan along with a rack and scrounged through our vegetables to see what we could roast along with it.
+The pan was oiled and rubbed, and the rack and popped it in the oven according to instructions.
+The rub makes a delicious crust!